fwenzel/django-gearman/README.md

 The notation for the task name is `appname.jobname`, no matter what pattern you have defined in `GEARMAN_JOB_NAME`.

+Dispatching a background event without waiting for the result is easy as well:

+    client.dispatch_background_task('gearman_example.background_counting', None)

 For a live example look at the `gearman_example` app, in the `management/commands/gearman_example_client.py` file.